go-go-golems/geppetto/pkg/js/conversation-js.md

     }
     ```

-- `addMessageWithImage(role: string, text: string, imagePath: string): string` - Adds a chat message with an attached image.
+- `AddMessageWithImage(role: string, text: string, imagePath: string): string` - Adds a chat message with an attached image.
 Returns the message ID.
   - `imagePath`: Local file path or URL
   - Supports PNG, JPEG, WebP, and GIF formats
   - Maximum file size: 20MB

-- `addToolUse(toolId: string, name: string, input: object): string` - Adds a tool use message.
+- `AddToolUse(toolId: string, name: string, input: object): string` - Adds a tool use message.
 Returns the message ID.
   - `toolId`: Unique identifier for the tool
   - `name`: Name of the tool being used
   - `input`: Tool input parameters as a JavaScript object

-- `addToolResult(toolId: string, result: string): string` - Adds a tool result message.
+- `AddToolResult(toolId: string, result: string): string` - Adds a tool result message.
 Returns the message ID.
   - `toolId`: ID matching the tool use
   - `result`: Result string from the tool execution

-- `getMessages(): Message[]` - Returns array of message objects (see Message Objects section)
+- `GetMessages(): Message[]` - Returns array of message objects (see Message Objects section)

-- `getMessageView(messageId: string): string | undefined` - Returns a formatted string representation of the message
+- `GetMessageView(messageId: string): string | undefined` - Returns a formatted string representation of the message
   - Returns undefined if message not found
   - Format varies by message type:
     - Chat: "[role]: text"
     - Tool Use: "ToolUseContent{...}"
     - Tool Result: "ToolResultContent{...}"

-- `updateMetadata(messageId: string, metadata: object): boolean` - Updates a message's metadata
+- `UpdateMetadata(messageId: string, metadata: object): boolean` - Updates a message's metadata
   - Returns true if message was found and updated
   - Returns false if message not found

-- `getSinglePrompt(): string` - Returns the conversation formatted as a single prompt string
+- `GetSinglePrompt(): string` - Returns the conversation formatted as a single prompt string

-- `toGoConversation(): Conversation` - Converts the JS conversation back to a Go conversation object
+- `ToGoConversation(): Conversation` - Converts the JS conversation back to a Go conversation object

 ## Message Objects

-The `getMessages()` method returns an array of message objects.
+The `GetMessages()` method returns an array of message objects.
 Each message has common fields and type-specific fields based on its `type`.

 ### Common Fields
 All message objects include: